PeaPodTechnologies/PeaPod/README.md

 PeaPod is modular and easy to assemble.
 Construction with aluminum extrusion allows PeaPods to be transported like IKEA furniture, useful for situations where a lot of food is required at the end of a long journey.
 Alot of PeaPods can be collapsed into a tiny space.
 This also means PeaPods can be configured to be any size to grow any type of plant.

-PeaPod is self optimizing, versatile, easy to assemble, and it makes food.
+PeaPod is self-optimizing, versatile, easy to assemble, and it makes food.
 ## Production

 ### Assembly